BlazingFire27/FISH_MARKET_REGRESSION/README.md

 ## Project Overview
 The core of the project is to implement and understand Linear Regression using Gradient Descent.
+And trying to implement Gradient Descent from scratch without using libraries like Tensorflow, Keras etc.
-The model is trained on the Fish Market dataset to predict fish weights based on various features, aiming to plot a straight line that best fits the data.
+The model is trained on the Fish Market dataset to predict fish weights based on various features like length1, length2 length3, height, width... aiming to plot a straight line for each that best fits the data.
 The project demonstrates the iterative process of Gradient Descent, which finds the weights and bias that produce the model with the lowest loss.
 The Jupyter Notebook included in this repository provides a detailed walkthrough of the model architecture, training loop and evaluation metrics.